openproduce/marzipan/README.md

 * `scripts/` holds non-web scripts that can be run against the marzipan databases.

 This is a work in progress.
-This repository has been created for the purpose of cleaning up the code before moving it to a public repository.
-Current problems include private information saved in the code and non-anonymized sample data.
+There are many baked-in customizations for the launch customer, Open Produce.
+Collaborators are welcome!

 Installing Marzipan